aaravkohli1/BitExact/README.md

 # Project Status

-This was my first time writing CUDA kernels, and sort of a quick reading week experiment to understand deterministic GPU computation.
+This was my first time writing CUDA kernels, and sort of a quick three day experiment to understand deterministic GPU computation.
 BitExact works reliably for all implemented operations, but it’s mostly a one-off research project rather than an actively maintained library.

 There are many ways the library could be expanded, outlined in the [design document](./docs/design.md), which I may work on in the future.